Dirk Alvermann: Research

 Alvermann's research focuses on medieval diplomatics, archival studies, history of Pomerania and university history.

-In his dissertation, Alvermann used the methods of itinerary analysis of Müller-Merten's "Reichtsstruktur und Herrschaftspraxis Otto II".
+In his dissertation, Alvermann used the methods of itinerary analysis of Müller-Mertens' "Reichtsstruktur und Herrschaftspraxis Otto II".
 He not only concentrated on the northern alpine region, but also included Italy in his analysis.
 Alvermann concluded that "the structural characteristics of the early medieval East Franconian German Empire, which Müller-Mertens described on the basis of Otto I's itinerarium, are also confirmed for Otto II's reign".
 However, there are "partial discontinuities with regard to the structure of the empire and the practice of rule".
 Thus, under Otto II, all of Thuringia became a close zone of royal rule.
 The two southern German duchies Bavaria and Swabia remained also under Otto II's far zones of the royal rule.
 Otto II visited the "political central areas" in the north, especially during the high church festivals.
 Italy was a "development and construction phase" both for Otto I's reign and for his son.
 The presence in Salerno is "perhaps the most striking sign of an intensification of rule in the Lombard south" under Otto II.
-Together with the historian Nils Jörn, Alvermann is editor of the Biographisches Lexikon für Pommern.
+Together with the historian Nils Jörn, Alvermann was editor of the Biographisches Lexikon für Pommern.

+Death

+Dirk Alvermann died on 17 October 2023, at the age of 57.